chenxingqiang/secret-learn/doc/related_projects.rst

   latency.

 - `emlearn <https://emlearn.org>`_
-  Implements jax-sklearn estimators in C99 for embedded devices and microcontrollers.
+  Implements secret-learn estimators in C99 for embedded devices and microcontrollers.
   Supports several classifier, regression and outlier detection models.

 **Model throughput**

-- `Intel(R) Extension for jax-sklearn <https://github.com/intel/jax-sklearn-intelex>`_
+- `Intel(R) Extension for secret-learn <https://github.com/intel/secret-learn-intelex>`_
-  Mostly on high end Intel(R) hardware, accelerates some jax-sklearn models for both training and inference under certain circumstances.
-This project is maintained by Intel(R) and jax-sklearn's maintainers are not involved in the development of this project.
-Also note that in some cases using the tools and estimators under ``jax-sklearn-intelex`` would give different results than ``jax-sklearn`` itself.
+  Mostly on high end Intel(R) hardware, accelerates some secret-learn models for both training and inference under certain circumstances.
+This project is maintained by Intel(R) and secret-learn's maintainers are not involved in the development of this project.
+Also note that in some cases using the tools and estimators under ``secret-learn-intelex`` would give different results than ``secret-learn`` itself.
 If you encounter issues while using this project, make sure you report potential issues in their respective repositories.

 **Interface to R with genomic applications**